oshbocker/snocast/README.md

 * Ground Measurements

 We will start by pulling the static data sources.
-Note: when training the data all the sources are technically static since we are looking at historical measurements.

 ### Static Data for Train
 Run the following notebooks in the `train` directory in any particular order.
 Some of the notebooks will require an AWS access key and secret, noted below.